parthosingh/Ajackus/README.md

 ## ⚙️ Functionality

 - **View Users**: Fetches user data via GET /users and displays in a paginated table.
 - **Add User**: Submits new user data via POST /users with client-side validation.
-Edit User: Updates user data via PUT /users/:id using a prefilled form.
+- **Edit User**: Updates user data via PUT /users/:id using a prefilled form.
-Delete User: Deletes a user via DELETE /users/:id with local state updates.
+- **Delete User**: Deletes a user via DELETE /users/:id with local state updates.
-Pagination: Supports page navigation with Previous/Next buttons and page size selection.
+- **Pagination**: Supports page navigation with Previous/Next buttons and page size selection.
-Search & Filter: Case-insensitive search and filtering across multiple fields.
+- **Search & Filter**: Case-insensitive search and filtering across multiple fields.
-Sorting: Click column headers to sort in ascending or descending order.
+- **Sorting**: Click column headers to sort in ascending or descending order.

 ⚠️ Note: JSONPlaceholder is a mock API, so data changes (add/edit/delete) are simulated and not persisted.